 - Training errors.
-Training errors can occur when you enthusiastically take on too much physical activity too quickly.
+Training errors can occur when you take on too much physical activity too quickly.
 Going too fast, exercising for too long or simply doing too much of one type of activity can strain your muscles and lead to an overuse injury.

 - Technique errors.
-Improper technique can also take its toll on your body.
+Improper technique also can take its toll on your body.
 If you use poor form as you do a set of strength training exercises, swing a golf club or throw a baseball, for example, you may overload certain muscles and cause an overuse injury.

 Although an overuse injury can happen to anyone, you may be more prone to this type of injury if you have certain medical conditions.
 Overuse injuries are also more likely to occur as you get older — especially if you don't recognize the impact aging can have on your body and modify your routine accordingly.